-Use in patients with congenital QT syndrome or treated with QT prolonging medicinal products The use of ivabradine in patients with congenital QT syndrome or treated with QT prolonging medicinal products should be avoided (see section 4.5).
+Use in patients with congenital QT syndrome or treated with QT prolonging medicinal products.
+The use of ivabradine in patients with congenital QT syndrome or treated with QT prolonging medicinal products should be avoided.
 If the combination appears necessary, close cardiac monitoring is needed.
+Heart rate reduction, as caused by ivabradine, may exacerbate QT prolongation, which may give rise to severe arrhythmias, in particular Torsade de pointes.